New Century Fieldhouse Youth Volleyball League Rules

 - A libero may not be used by teams using a rotational substitution.

-- The service line will be moved in approx. 15 feet (second line in from base line) for girls in the 3rd & 4th grades and approx. 10 feet (first line in from base line) for girls in the 5th & 6th grades.
+- The service line will be moved in approx. 15 feet for kids in the 3rd & 4th grades and approx. 10 feet for kids in the 5th & 6th grades.

 - Seventh grade - HS will serve behind the base line.